haribharadwaj/protocols/Records.md

 The lab notebook is essentially a place to document research progress as you go through the project.
 Conventionally, lab notebooks are one at a time for a whole data-collection facility and served as visit log.
-For us, formal visit logging is electronic, and so lab notebooks are less formal, and can contain:
+For us, formal visit logging is electronic, and so lab notebooks are informal, and can contain any progress/research information that you think is important to document.
+Examples include:

 - A handwritten version of data collection progress (like visit log)
 - Analysis outcomes and thoughts surrounding that